qingh2o/Team-Profile-Generator-Node/README.md

 To use the Team-Profile-Generator-Node, you can download or clone this repository.

 To check whether the application meets critical requirements, open [team.html](https://github.com/qingh2o/Team-Profile-Generator-Node/blob/main/output/team.html) file.

+To view walkthrough Demo, watch the video below:

+**Jest Test Video**

+**App Video**

 ## License